 Other minerals: we assume the downstream processing emissions from other minerals sold by miners as immaterial.
 The only exception is gold, where we apply a factor of 23,435 tCO2/tAU [27].
-We continue to develop our methodology further, by expanding Scope 3 calculation further, to key future facing commodities such as nickel.
+We continue to develop our methodology further, by expanding Scope 3 calculation further, to key future facing commodities.